solliancenet/azure-synapse-analytics-workshop-300/artifacts/environment-setup/automation/README.md

 > The `AzureSQLPassword` value is the value passed to the `sqlAdministratorLoginPassword` parameter when running the `01-asa-workspace-core.json` ARM template.
 You can find this value by looking at the `SQL-USER_ASA` Key Vault secret.

+## Run the ARM Template

+* Run the 00-asa-workspace-core.json template, it will take ~30 minutes to complete

 ## Execute setup scripts

 * Open PowerShell as an Administrator and change directories to the root of this repo within your local file system.